 I once visited a project-based school, where students attended multiple block schedule classes and engaged in collaborative projects.
 When I met with a small group of students, a common theme emerged: they wished they could be in a traditional school half the time and a PBL school the other half.

-One girl said, “I never thought I would say this but sometimes I just wish I could sit down and take notes to a good lecture and maybe have, like a discussion or Socratic Seminar.”
+One girl said, “I never thought I would say this but sometimes I just wish I could sit down and take notes to a good lecture and maybe have, like a discussion or a Socratic Seminar.”

 I realized something critical.
 Going 100% PBL might just be too much of a good thing.
 Without realizing it, we were pushing so much voice and choice without thinking about cognitive load.
 So, we changed it up.
 We created more interdisciplinary projects and we paid attention to project schedules to create up times and down times for our students.
 We soon discovered something else.
 In our embrace of PBL and design thinking, we had neglected these so-called traditional strategies that actually worked.
+We embraced a more balanced approach that included more direct instruction.

 Why this Matters

 In the end, we want our students to know how to engage in collaborative work and persevere when things get challenging.
-If they know view project fatigue as a normal part of the process, they will learn the habits and mindsets to get through it.
+If they view project fatigue as a normal part of the process, they will learn the habits and mindsets to get through it.
 But this requires projects.
 Real projects.
 The kind that focuses on student ownership and agency.
 If you’re curious about getting started with PBL, check out this video, then subscribe to the PBL toolkit below:

 Looking for More?